Joey Hand: Other racing

 On October 5, 2021, Rick Ware Racing announced that Hand would make his NASCAR debut in the NASCAR Cup Series race at the Charlotte Motor Speedway Roval driving the No. 52.
 Hand started 36th and finished in 27th.
 In 2022, Hand drove in all six of the Cup Series road course races, driving for Rick Ware in the No. 15.
 His best finish was twentieth at Sonoma, and his best starting spot was ninth in Road America.
 On June 12, 2024, it was announced that Hand would be driving the No. 60 car for RFK Racing in the Chicago Street race.
 Hand won the second stage in that race for his first career stage win in the NASCAR Cup Series.
 Hand led seven laps and almost won the race entirely before being passed by eventual race winner Alex Bowman, after which Hand fell back to fourth.

 DTM

 On December 15, 2011, Hand was announced as one of BMW's factory drivers for the Deutsche Tourenwagen Masters, which saw him compete in the entire 2012 championship, alongside a limited-season American Le Mans Series campaign with BMW Team RLL.
 He was the first American to have a full-season factory contract in the series since its inception in 1984.
-In three seasons, he had a best race result of fifth at Brand Hatch and a best season result of twelfth, both in 2013.
+In three seasons, he had a best race result of fifth at Brands Hatch and a best season result of twelfth, both in 2013.